Bone marrow cells injected into salivary glands could offer new hope for dry mouth sufferers

 Summary

-This early-stage trial tests whether injecting special bone marrow cells (called mesenchymal stromal cells) into the salivary glands is safe and can improve dry mouth.
-About 36 adults with dry mouth from conditions like Sjogren's disease or graft-versus-host disease will take part.
-The study focuses on safety and finding the right dose, while also checking if symptoms get better.
+This early-stage trial tests whether injecting mesenchymal stromal cells (MSCs) from a person's own bone marrow into their salivary glands is safe and can improve dry mouth.
+The study includes 36 adults with dry mouth from conditions like Sjogren's disease or graft-versus-host disease, but not from radiation.
+Participants will have bone marrow collected, receive an injection into a salivary gland, and complete questionnaires to track changes.

 Disclaimer